LucilleHuang/Books_and_Library_Database_Project/README.md

 # Books_and_Library_Database_Project
 This project contains:
-A command-line client application/n
+A command-line client application__
-An entity-relationship design to model the data\n
+An entity-relationship design to model the data__
-A relational schema based on the ER design\n
+A relational schema based on the ER design__
-A data-mining investigation of the dataset\n
+A data-mining investigation of the dataset__

 Data Source: Kaggle
 https://www.kaggle.com/bahramjannesarr/goodreads-book-datasets-10m